MicroEJ/docs/PlatformDeveloperGuide/uiMigrationGuide.rst

          while(1);
       }

-* Launch a MicroEJ application with images and fillrect
+* Launch an application with images and fillrect
 * Compile, link and debug the BSP
 * Set some breakpoints on three functions
 * Ensure the functions are called